I'm New Here

 Dress at all services ranges from formal to informal, but trends toward the casual.

-Sundays, 5:00 pm: Our 5:00 pm worship time is the smaller and more intimate of our weekend services.
-This service includes the standard elements of Episcopal liturgy but no formal music.
+Saturdays, 5:00 pm (2nd and 4th Saturdays of the month): This is the smaller and more intimate of our weekend services.
+It includes the standard elements of Episcopal liturgy but no formal music.
 The service is often complete by 5:45 pm.

 The first thing to know is that everyone is invited to participate in the Eucharist: visitors, guests, kids – everyone.
 We believe that the altar is God’s Table, not St. Stephen’s, and that God is calling everyone to Communion.